googleapis/google-api-ruby-client/README.md

 Credentials can be managed at the connection level, as shown, or supplied on a per-request basis when calling `execute`.

-For server-to-server interactions, like those between a web application and Google Cloud Storage, Prediction, or BigQuery APIs, use service accounts.
+Use service accounts for server-to-server interactions, like those between a web application and Google Cloud Storage, Prediction, or BigQuery APIs.

 As of version 0.8.3, service accounts can be configured using [Application Default Credentials][1], which rely on the credentials being